firebase/quickstart-android/mlkit-langid/README.md

 ==============================

-The ML Kit LanguageID for Firebase Android Quickstart app demonstrates how to use the various the Language ID feature of ML Kit to to identify the language of text in your application.
+The ML Kit LanguageID for Firebase Android Quickstart app demonstrates how to use the Language ID feature of ML Kit to to identify the language of text in your application.

 Introduction